• Facebook

 Cream cheese tuna dip recipe.

-This zero-cook time and short prep time dip is the perfect appetizer, it was a hit at home, and I will serve it often.
+• This quick and easy no-cook tuna dip is the perfect appetizer.
+It's a hit at home, and I serve it often.

 This free recipe contains Amazon affiliate links, and I receive a small commission when you purchase, at no cost to you.
 Thank you!